mbuckius/mbuckius.github/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
-    - I have a several photos with alt text
+    - I have a several photos with alt text.
+There is a photo of me and screenshots showing my projects.
-    - I have added custom icons from Font Awesome to create the hamburger menu
+    - There are headings for each section and page.
+The "About Me" section and guesthouse page both have paragraph text.
-    - There is a link to an external website I created with React
+    - There is are links to an external website I created with React and to my github repositories.
-    - There are multiple pages (for my projects) with navigation between them
+    - There are multiple pages (for my projects) with navigation between them.
+    - I have added custom icons from Font Awesome to create the hamburger menu and close button.

 (b) CSS features
-    - I have added custom fonts from Google Fonts (Roboto Condensed)
+    - I have modified the margin and padding of the sections and text.
-    - I added colors (blue and grey) to the texts, background, and links
+    - I added colors (blue and grey) to the texts, background, and links.
+The colors of the links change when the user hovers over them.
-    - I have modified the margin and padding of the sections
+    - I have added Roboto Condensed from Google Fonts with the fallback of sans-serif.

 (c) Advanced features
-    - I have added a navigation bar to easily take users to different parts of the page
+    - I have added a navigation bar to easily take users to different parts of the page.
+When the screen is smaller, it changes to a hamburger menu that covers the entire screen when clicked.

 3. How long, in hours, did it take you to complete this assignment?
+    This took me 20 hours to complete.

 4. What online resources did you consult when completing this assignment? (list specific URLs)

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+    I did not talk to any classmates about this assignment.

 6. Is there anything special we need to know in order to run your code?